The ET Pybus Sculpture Project was conceived in January 2013.

 I began to apply the oil based clay to the sculpture, but the figure seemed a little too stout.

-I made the decision to dig into the foam and fence wire wrappings and thin down the torso a bit, as well as slim down the foam core that was representing the deltoids and some of the arm mass.
+I made the decision to dig into the foam and fence wire wrappings and thin down the torso a bit, as well as slim down the foam core that

 I re-applied clay in those areas, as well as a layer of clay up and down the entire body.